TrelisResearch/one-click-llms/README.md

 # one-click-llms
 > [!TIP]
 > NEW!
-OpenAI OSS models now supported!
+Kokoro Voice server now supported.
+OpenAI OSS models supported!
 DeepSeek v3 0324 is supported, as is Qwen3.
 So is Orpheus TTS!

 > [!TIP]
 > Post a new issue if you would like other templates.